-The skill of adaptability is hugely important for employability.
-People who are adaptable will be able to change with changing industries, react to feedback from their boss, and work well in teams.
+The soft skill of adaptability is hugely important for employability.
+People who are adaptable will have the flexibility to change with changing industries, react to feedback from their boss, and work well in teams.

-So, in an interview, you may be asked how to demonstrate adaptability.
+So, in an interview or cover letter, you may be asked how to demonstrate adaptability and flexibility.
 Below are some examples of how to be adaptable.

 To improve your adaptability, it’s a good idea to have a backup plan.